lisatitshall/sales-dashboard/README.md

 - Step 5 : Create calculated columns and measures as needed.
 - Step 6 : In the Report view, add visualizations to summarize the company's sales data.

-More detail about the steps taken during this project can be found at the bottom of this document.
+For more detail on the actions taken during each step (including the content of DAX formulas) see the [Detailed Steps](#detailed-steps) section.

 # Insights